Skip to content

 Seasons Apparels

-Arrived in late afternoon, it was still bright day light.
+Arrived in late afternoon, it was still bright daylight.
 I explored the bustling Nava Bazar and Raopura Tower , which are on the same street, about one kilometer away from each other.

-Nava Bazaar is just a small part of the commercial hub that revolves around the Shiva Statue lake and stretched to Mandvi Gate .
+Nava Bazaar is just a small part of the commercial hub that revolves around the Shiva Statue lake and stretches to Mandvi Gate .
 At the opposite end of the lake, is the Kanherao Market .
 You can explore these two landmarks on Day 2.

 DAY 2 Vadodara: Things to do